Spring 2: Times of the school day:

 The children will also be learning traditional prayers like the Hail Mary and Our Father alongside their class prayers.

-Mathematical fluency is vital as the children progress throughout the school, therefore please recap number bonds, simple times tables (2’s, 5’s.
+Mathematical fluency is vital as the children progress throughout the school, therefore please recap number bonds (Numbers that add to make 10 and 20) simple times tables (2’s, 5’s.
 10’s) as much as possible with your child so that the children are secure.
+Simple tasks such as recapping telling the time and discussing the names of shapes are also useful to recap previous learning.

-Every morning I will be teaching a phonics input to both year one and two, I will be beginning the term teaching phase 5 phonics to year 1 and also recapping some phase 5 sounds to year two.
-Year two will also begin to learn different spelling patterns and begin to spell following those patterns.
+Every morning I will be teaching a phonics input to both year one and two, I am starting the term recapping phase 5 sounds and recapping the alternative pronunciations that the sounds can make.
+Year two will also continue to learn different spelling patterns and begin to spell following those patterns.

-We have some really exciting topics coming up this term, in Art and Design the children will explore bunting, evaluating bunting and then learning different ways of stitching to produce their own bunting.
+We have some really exciting topics coming up this term, in Design Technology the children will be looking at 'Pirate Paddy's Packed Lunch Problems'.

 The Year 1/2 staff are always there to help and talk to you over any concerns before and after school.
 If there is a problem and the teacher isn’t available, ring the school secretary Miss Berry and book an appointment, it will be dealt with quickly.